y-ruffieux/chatbot-wp/README.md

-You can read the doc (in french) to understand how integrate a chatbot to wordpress
+You can read the doc (in french) to understand how integrate a chatbot to wordpress.